 Introduction

-Vertebrate gut microbiota plays key roles in host fitness, through functions including, among others, nutrient acquisition, immunity and defence against infectious exogenous agents (hereafter called ‘parasites’ and including micro- and macroparasites) or proliferating indigenous organisms (Belkaid & Hand, 2014; Kamada et al., 2013; Round & Mazmanian, 2009).
+Vertebrate gut microbiota plays key roles in host fitness through functions including nutrient acquisition, immunity and defence against infectious exogenous agents (hereafter called ‘parasites’ and including micro- and macroparasites) or proliferating indigenous organisms (Belkaid & Hand, 2014; Kamada et al., 2013; Round & Mazmanian, 2009) among others.
 Nonetheless, the gut microbiota may differ greatly in natural environments between individuals, populations and species (Vujkovic-Cvijin et al., 2020).
-Its composition is even subject to high temporal variation for a given individual, that is driven by stochastic processes and/or variation in microbial fitness (Kolodny & Schulenburg, 2020).
-This variability reflects hosts intrinsic factors (notably phylogeny, genetics or vertical transmission from mother to offspring) as well as extrinsic features (e.g. acquisition of microorganisms from the environment, potentially through diet Ley et al., 2008; Moran et al., 2019).
-It might also reveal disruption of host-associated gut microbiota (termed “dysbiosis”) affectgcaused by environmental factors, among which are anthropogenic pressures (e.g., chemical exposures, Rosenfeld, 2017) or parasite infections (Trevelline et al., 2019).
+Its composition is even subject to high temporal variation for a given individual.

+These variations are shaped by ecological and/or evolutionary processes, among which stochasticity, migration and/or adaptive differences in microbes (McDonald et al., 2020; Kolodny & Schulenburg, 2020).
+They are mediated by environmental features (e.g. acquisition of microorganisms from the environment, potentially through diet Ley et al., 2008; Moran et al., 2019), host factors (notably phylogeny, genetics or vertical transmission from mother to offspring) and interactions between hosts and their environment across space and time.
+For example, disruption of host-associated gut microbiota (termed “dysbiosis”) may occur as a result of environmental change and stress affecting the host.
+This has been shown in the context of anthropogenic pressures (e.g. chemical exposures, Rosenfeld, 2017; urbanisation, Stothart et al., 2019) or parasite infections (Trevelline et al., 2019).

-Understanding the relationships between gut microbiota and parasites transmission is crucial regarding their potential impacts on human and animal health (Clemente et al., 2012).
+Understanding the relationships between gut microbiota and parasites is crucial regarding their potential impacts on human and animal health (Clemente et al., 2012).
 Among the numerous studies of vertebrate microbiota, some of them have put an emphasis on the gut bacterial microbiota (called hereafter ‘gut bacteriota’) and their interactions with gastro-intestinal helminth parasites.
-On one hand, the gut bacteriota may act as an innate immune barrier to intestinal infections and influence the colonisation and growth of eukaryotic parasites, including helminths, through competitive metabolic interactions or induction of host immune responses (Leung et al., 2018).
-On the other hand, helminth infections may also affect, directly or indirectly through similar ecological and/or evolutionary processes, the composition of the gut bacteriota, via physical contact, competition for resources or host immunoregulation (see Kreisinger et al., 2015).
+On one hand, the gut bacteriota may act as an innate immune barrier to intestinal infections and influence the local colonisation and growth of eukaryotic parasites, including helminths, through competitive metabolic interactions or induction of host immune responses (Leung et al., 2018).
+On the other hand, helminth infections may also directly or indirectly affect, the composition of the gut bacteriota via physical contact, competition for resources or host immunoregulation (see Kreisinger et al., 2015).

-Helminths and the gut bacteriota interactions may thus lead to positive and negative interactions (Loke & Lim, 2015), with potentially local but also systemic physiological changes affecting host health.
-For example, helminth infections can lead to malnutrition and weight loss, through the dysfunction of microbial metabolism that could result from negative impacts on fermentative gut bacteria (Leung et al., 2018).
-Besides, some helminth infections promote higher abundance of gut bacteria that produce short-chain fatty acids from dietary fiber.
+Interactions between helminths and the gut bacteriota may be positive or negative (Loke & Lim, 2015).
+They may lead to potentially local but also systemic physiological changes affecting host health.
+For example, helminth infections can lead to malnutrition and weight loss through the dysfunction of microbial metabolism that could result from negative impacts on fermentative gut bacteria (Leung et al., 2018).
+Besides, some helminth infections promote higher abundance of gut bacteria that produce short-chain fatty acids from dietary fiber (Zaiss et al., 2015).
 These metabolites circulate throughout the body and are important regulators of host physiology (glucose and fat metabolism) and immune system (Honda & Littman, 2016; Kim, 2021).
 Interactions between these helminths and gut bacteria may here increase the host anti-inflammatory and regulatory T cell suppressor responses, what may in turn affect host susceptibility to other infections as well as the outcomes of infections (Glendinning et al., 2014).